kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - disconnecting

 As a player in a multiplayer game, I should see some indication that a player is inactive (disconnected) -- if present in the intermediate leaderboard their username becomes dimmed.

 ### Could:

-- personal position displayed in intermediate leaderboard even if not among the top

-As a player in a multiplayer game, I could see my name and position on the intermediate leaderboard, even if I am not among the best players, as I would like to know how I am doing in comparison to my opponents.

 - emoji